seidels/sciphy-materials/figure_3/README.md

 `beast -seed [seed] [analysis_xml]`

+The output logs of these analyses are too large to be included in github.
+Thus, we set them to empty placeholder files `1-combined.log`, `2-combined.log` and `3-combined.log`, with the initial integer indicating the analysis.
+The scripts visualising output based on the inference logs will use these placeholder names.

 # Generate alignment

 To generate the alignments underlying these analyses, please not that all analyses use the same set of alignments.
 This set can be generated as follows: To filter the data, located in `data`, pre-process it and generate the alignments, run the `pre_processing_scripts/run.sh` script.